 8. Sentencing

-If a defendant pleads guilty to a crime or is found guilty of a crime at trial, the judge will impose a sentence.
+If you plead guilty to a crime or are found guilty of a crime at trial, the judge will impose a sentence.
 For minor crimes, the sentencing hearing may take place right away.
 But for felonies, the judge may set the sentencing hearing several weeks out to give both sides enough time to prepare.

 - incarceration,